taliox/mailstatic/README.md

 Due to security mechanisms like [Googles Recaptcha v2](https://developers.google.com/recaptcha/docs/display) an abuse of the service is prevented.

-Also there is a configurable ratelimit set for every endpoint which is capable of sending emails to prevent abuse.
+To prevent abuse there is also a configurable rate limit set for every endpoint which is capable of sending emails.

 # Setup